djcooke/compendium/_eo_091_enemies/chimera.md

     description: "conal AoE to the front and right with late telegraph - get behind"
     warning: directional
-  - name: "The Scorpion's Sting"
+  - name: "the Scorpion's Sting"
     description: "backward conal AoE with quick cast - get in front; used when someone is close behind"
     warning: directional